Blendify/blender-manual/blender_docs/manual/rigging/constraints/tracking/locked_track.rst

 and unless the target is in the plane perpendicular to the locked axis, and crossing the owner, this owner cannot really point at its target.

-let us take the best real world equivalent: a compass.
+Let us take the best real world equivalent: a compass.
 It can rotate to point in the general direction of its target (the magnetic North, or a neighbor magnet), but it can't point *directly at it*, because it spins like a wheel on an axle.